Keyboard layout: Key types

-There is some variation between different keyboard models in the physical layout—i.e., how many keys there are and how they are positioned on the keyboard.
-However, differences between national layouts are mostly due to different selections and placements of symbols on the character keys.
+Different keyboard models vary in physical layout, such as in the number of keys and how they are positioned on the keyboard.
+However, most layouts localized for other languages differ in keycap legends rather than physical position.

 Character keys

 The core section of a keyboard consists of character keys, which can be used to type letters and other characters.
 Typically, there are three rows of keys for typing letters and punctuation, an upper row for typing digits and special symbols, and the on the bottom row.
 The positioning of the character keys is similar to the keyboard of a typewriter.